Solarman

-Solarman is a fictional comic book superhero that first appeared in 1979, published by Pendulum Press, and then starred in a self-titled two-issue series from Marvel Comics in 1989.
+Solarman is a comic book superhero that first appeared in 1979, published by Pendulum Press, and then starred in a self-titled two-issue series from Marvel Comics in 1989.
 Solarman was revived as a title by Scout Comics in 2016.
 The character was originally created by David Oliphant and Deborah Kalman.

 The character is unrelated to other heroes named Solarman, such as the character who appeared in Wham Comics #2 (Centaur Comics, Nov.
 1940), the character who appeared in two issues of Superman in 1976, or the Savage Dragon in 2006.

 Publication history

 Pendulum Press

 Solarman was created in the late 1970s by David Oliphant and Deborah Kalman.
 Oliphant was the founder and CEO of Pendulum Press, a children's educational publishing company responsible for the Illustrated Classics and Contemporary Motivators series, as well as licensed titles such as Star Wars.
 The character Solarman was created in response to the 1970s energy crisis as part of an energy awareness program to educate children about alternative fuels.
+Solarman was Davos, an alien from the Sun.
 Pendulum's Pendulum Illustrated Original series produced three issues of Solarman: